-There is little evidence with regards to the use of dexamethasone sodium phosphate during pregnancy or breast feeding, so consult your doctor or health care professional before administering the injection.
+There is little evidence in regards to the use of dexamethasone sodium phosphate during pregnancy or breast feeding, so consult your doctor or healthcare professional before administering the injection.

 Refer to your doctor or pharmacist for guidelines on dosage.
 Do not exceed what they advise.
-Dosage depends on the medical condition and treatment response.
-When used in newborns and some patients, a preservative-free form should be used with a preservative-free IV fluid.
+Dosage depends on medical condition and treatment response.
+When used in newborns and certain patients, a preservative-free form should be prescribed with a preservative-free IV fluid.

-This drug may have possible interactions with birth control medications, certain cancer drugs, blood thinners, warfarin, NSAIDs, estrogen hormone, replacement, ephedrine, and many more.
-Tell your doctor if you are taking medications or have any medical conditions before treatment.
+This drug may have possible interactions with birth control medications, certain cancer drugs, blood thinners, warfarin, NSAIDs, estrogen hormone, replacement, ephedrine, and many others.
+Tell your doctor if you are taking medications or have any preexisting medical conditions.
 This medication should not be taken with certain medical conditions or medications.